 The PCR for Architectural Coatings Will Allow for Verifiable Environmental Product Declarations

-A new Product Category Rule (PCR) for Architectural Coatings is now available for free, and will allow for the publication of verifiable Environmental Product Declarations (EPDs).
+A Product Category Rule (PCR) for Architectural Coatings is now available for free, and will allow for the publication of verifiable Environmental Product Declarations (EPDs).
 The PCR for Architectural Coatings, conceived and shepherded by ACA, was facilitated by NSF International, a third party developer of public health standards and certification programs.

 The final PCR for Architectural Coatings may be viewed and downloaded here.